-After seeing the capture I was like WTF is going on.
-I understood how the requests were being sent but I didn’t know how to code it.
+After seeing the capture I was like WTF is going on?
+I understood how the requests were being sent but I didn’t know how to code them.
 I got some useful resources from my mentor, then I figured out a way to establish the connection.
 Finally, wow..
 I made the connection and the response looked something like this.

-Debugging output which shows a part of request and response sent to the server
+Debugging output which shows a part of the request and response sent to the server

 Piece of response data received from the Windows server after making a svcctl request

-I was so happy as I got the response from the server and I thought its almost done.
+I was so happy when I got the response from the server and I thought its almost done.

-The response is binary data and unmarshalling or decoding the binary data was a very tricky and challenging task in my whole GSOC period.
+The response is binary data and unmarshalling or decoding the binary data was a very tricky and challenging task during my whole GSOC period.

 After a long struggle for two days, the binary data decoded was unmarshalled and it displayed all the services with their service name, display name, and service status respectively.